Contact Dr Anne-Marie Oostveen

 Research opportunities

 This focus builds on a long-standing interest in the relationship between technology and society.
 Earlier in her career, Anne-Marie studied large and complex socio-technical systems, including e-voting, automated border control, and digital public service platforms.
 She examined how such systems are used and perceived, and how people’s values, attitudes, and behaviours shape their adoption.
 She has also investigated surveillance technologies such as biometrics and child-tracking systems, always with attention to the social trends and debates driving technological change.
+Her approach is participatory and problem-oriented: she believes that technologies should not only be designed for people but also with them, by involving diverse stakeholders in the process.

 Beyond her own research, Anne-Marie plays an active role in the broader robotics and AI ethics community.
 She serves on the Editorial Board of the Journal of Climbing and Walking Robots (JCWR), published by Bon View, where she contributes to shaping the direction of scholarship in the field.
 She is also Guest Editor of a Special Issue on “Enhancing Manufacturing through Human-Collaborative Robot Integration” for Applied Sciences.
 In addition, Anne-Marie serves as the General Chair for the ICRES 2026 and CLAWAR 2026 conferences.
 As an independent expert for the European Commission, she evaluates proposals, reviews projects, and supports the development of new programmes and policies.